dswinton/domo-ifttt/README.md

 # domo-ifttt

 Provides a relatively quick and easy way to voice control multiple devices in Domoticz using IFTTT.

-Control *ALL* Domotics switches, scenes, groups with just 2 simple ifttt applets.
+NEW NEW NEW --- Control *ALL* Domotics switches, scenes, groups with just 2 simple ifttt applets.

 ## Instructions:
 1. Install this PHP file on a web server (prefered running on the same box as Domoticz).